A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Computational examples

-The final example is a three-dimensional case with initial conditions given by a spherical region with 15 particles per cell surrounded by a larger spherical region without any particles embedded in a background with 30 particles per cell, as illustrated in Figure \ref{fig:3d_sequence}.
-The simulation is performed on a $128 \times 128 \times 128$ grid.
-As in the two dimensional case, we tag cells with fewer than 5 particles per cell to be in the particle region for the hybrid algorithm.
-Comparison of the hybrid with the finite volume discretization is presented in Figures \ref{fig:3d_sequence} and \ref{fig:3d_sequence-part2}.
 The inner sphere is initially outside the particle region.
 As the system evolves the density decreases and the particle region begins to expand.
 At $t=0.001$ only a small region of the inner sphere is still be modeled with the finite volume method.
 By $t=0.0015$ the particle region has grown to include the entire inner sphere.
 At the outer edge of the larger sphere, particles diffuse into the region and the particle region shrinks.
 The hybrid algorithm and the finite volume algorithm again produce similar large-scale features; however, the finite volume algorithm generates negative values (indicated by white dots in the figure) whereas the solution from the hybrid algorithm remains positive.

+Our final numerical example illustrates the application of the methodology to a problem with an external potential.
+The modifications required to incorporate an external potential into the algorithm are discussed in the Appendix A. Here we consider a potential of the form

+which has minima at $A = (\alpha,0.5)$ and $B = (\beta,0.5)$.
+When $\gamma$ in Eq. (\ref{eq:langevin}) is sufficiently small, the transition from $\alpha$ to $\beta$ becomes a rare event.
+Problems of this type arise in the calculation of rate coefficients in physics, chemistry and biology, originating with early work of Kramers \cite{KRAMERS1940284}.
+Schuss \cite{schuss1980singular} presents a diffusion model for chemical reactions, where the confining potential well consists of a series of holes and barriers and the particle dynamics is given by the Langevin dynamics of the type \eqref{eq:langevin}.
+H\"anggi {\it et al.} \cite{Hanggi_1990} discusses a number of developments in this area.
+A seminal paper of Jordan, Kinderlehrer and Otto \cite{jordan1998variational} investigates Fokker–Planck equations where the drift term is given by the gradient of a potential, which corresponds to the dynamics described by \eqref{eq:langevin}.
+Similar types of problems also arise in large-deviation theory, see Berglund \cite{berglund2011kramers} and are directly relevant to simulations in molecular dynamics \cite{schutte2023overcoming}.